What Does Ionophore-Free Mean?

 How Can You Prevent Ionophore Toxicity?

-The ideal prevention measure is to only feed horse feeds from companies that ensure their horse feeds are produced in ionophore free facilities.
-This means that the horse feed being made in a manufacturing plant has little to no chance of being contaminated with ionophores.
-For example, Tribute feeds are made in a facility that is completely ionophore free and there is no risk of putting any horse’s health in jeopardy.
+The only foolproof prevention measure is to only feed concentrates from companies that ensure their horse feeds are produced in ionophore free facilities.
+This means that the horse feed being made in a manufacturing plant has no chance of being contaminated with ionophores.
+Tribute feeds are made in a facility that is completely ionophore free and there is no risk of putting any horse’s health in jeopardy.

-What can be concerning is some mills use sequencing or flushing to try and minimize any chance of crossover of ionophores in their horse feeds.
-Yet, this still can put horses at risk if the sequencing or flushing was not successful.
+Some feed mills use sequencing or flushing to try and minimize any chance of crossover of ionophores in their horse feeds.
+Yet, this puts horses at risk if the sequencing or flushing was not successful.

 Take Home Message

-The risk of ionophore toxicity to horses is real throughout the world.
-While it does lead to the death of some horses each year, owners can reduce this risk by purchasing horse feeds made in ionophore free facilities.
+The risk of ionophore toxicity is real.
+While it does lead to the death of some horses each year, you can eliminate this risk by purchasing horse feeds made in ionophore free facilities.
 You can read more about other ways horse feeds are safely made in our Is Your Horse Feed Safely Made article.
 It also serves as a reminder that feeds formulated for other species (i.e., cattle feed) should never be fed to your horse.
-If you have any concerns about what you are feeding your horse or need further information, please feel free to contact us.
+If you have any concerns about what you are feeding your horse or need further information, please feel free to contact us

 Article By: Chris Mortensen, Ph.D.